Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 BEING safe is not the same thing as FEELING safe.
 Feeling safe is where behavior change happens.

+Ha!
 Nah.
 Let’s get rid of the spider.
-Or at least let’s put it in a secure tank and stick it in the other room.
+Or at least put it in a secure tank and stick it in the other room.
 Now you feel safe(-ish).
 Now you can sleep.

 And maybe now that the spider’s in a secure little tank, you find the intensity of the experience isn’t so bad.
-You can get used to this.
-With enough time, you might start to think of the spider as a chill little roommate and give her a name.
+With enough time, you might start to think of the spider as a chill little roommate.

-(Yeah that might be taking the analogy too far.
+(Okay, that might be taking the analogy a liiittle too far.
 But you get the idea)

-The strategy for getting your freedom back: Prioritize creating a sense of safety and stability
+The strategy for getting your freedom back: create a sense of safety and stability

 By providing comfort and reassurance, we reduce the intensity of Sparky’s big feelings.
-Reduce the motivation for the freakouts, and the freakouts reduce, too.
+Reduce the root cause of the freakouts, and you’ll get fewer freakouts.

 Adjusting to being alone is a skill puppies build over time.
 It doesn’t need to be a big dramatic Training Project™.
 It’s more like a new normal you slowly introduce.